View RALPH MOONE's Obituary on DaytonDailyNews.com and share memories

 |

 MOONE, III., Ralph E. "Pete" 70, of Springfield, passed away on Monday, November 11, 2019 at London Health and Rehab Center.
 He was born in Springfield on February 2, 1949 the son of Ralph E. Moone, II and Maxine (Kemp) Moone.
 Pete's number one love in life were his children and grandchildren, who will miss him dearly.
 Survivors include his three children, Ray Moone, Kim Moone and Tracy Eubanks; six grandchildren, Morgan, Logan, Colton, MaKenna, Brayden and Kaleb; two sisters, Jeannine Myers and Lesley Van Hoose.
 He was preceded in death by his brother, Ted Moone.
+The family would like to thank the Springfield Regional Cancer Center for their exceptional care.
 A celebration of his life for close family and friends will be held at 6:00 p.m. on Saturday, November 23, 2019 at Walden's Corner Pub.
 Arrangements handled by CONROY FUNERAL HOME.

 Published in Springfield News Sun on Nov.
 14, 2019